ipython/ipynb/readme.md

 > See the [deploy step in the travis build](https://github.com/deathbeds/importnb/blob/docs/.travis.yml#L19).

+##### Parameterizable IPython commands

+Installing the IPython extension allows notebooks to be computed from the command.
+The notebooks are parameterizable from the command line.

+    ipython -m readme -- --help

 ### py.test

 `importnb` installs a pytest plugin when it is setup.
 Any notebook obeying the py.test discovery conventions can be used in to pytest.  _This is great because notebooks are generally your first test._